htcondor/htcondor/docs/man-pages/condor_gpu_discovery.rst

     For interactive use of the tool, output extra information to show detection while in progress.
  **-diagnostic**
+    For interative use of the tool.
 Show diagnostic information, to aid in tool development.
+ **-nvcuda**
+    For diagnostic only, use CUDA driver library rather than the CUDA run time.
+ **-cudart**
+    For diagnostic only, use CUDA runtime rather than the CUDA driver library.

 Exit Status
 -----------